LibraryCarpentry/lc-python-intro/episodes/05-functions.md

 4
 ```

-But we cab use a second argument (or parameter) to specify the number of decimal places we want.
+We can use a second argument (or parameter) to specify the number of decimal places we want though.

 ```python
 round(3.712, 1)